drivechain-project/testing-old/README.md

 ```
 ![](SidechainWithdrawReceived.png)

-If you received the 3 (~2.9 with fee removed) BTC withdraw from the mainchain,
+If you received the 3 (~2.9 with fee removed) BTC withdrawal that you created
-it worked.
+on the sidechain, everything worked.
+If not, feel free to open a github issue.

+### If you encounter an error, start here:
+Confirm the following:
+- You have setup the configuration files as instructed
+- You launched bitcoin-qt with the correct parameters
+- You have checked out the mainchain and sidechain branches in the correct directories

+`The further you stray from this guide the more likely you are to experience
+unknown bugs.
+Please experiment and report issues via github!`